SavvasMes/video-facial-recognition/README.md

 # facial-recognition
- facial-recognition with opencv, numpy and face_recognition
+ facial-recognition with opencv, numpy and face_recognition using the default webcam